Flextronics forecasts strong revenue; cost cuts planned

 Flextronics forecast adjusted earnings of 18-22 cents per share on revenue of $5.9-$6.3 billion for the current quarter.

-Analysts on average were expecting a profit of 19 cents per share on revenue of $5.97 billion (3.60 billion pounds), according to Thomson Reuters
+Analysts on average were expecting a profit of 19 cents per share on revenue of $5.97 billion, according to Thomson Reuters

 I/B/E/S.